-To supply a title company and lender with survey and location data for issuing American Land Title Association or Extended Coverage Title Insurance.
+To supply a title company and lender with survey and location data for issuing American Land Title Association (ALTA) or Extended Coverage Title Insurance.
 Such surveys typically show the relationships of existing improvements on a parcel of land relative to the boundaries as defined by the deed.
-(A.L.T.A. or American Land Title surveys may require a boundary survey).
+(ALTA surveys may require a boundary survey.)

 To locate the property corners and boundary lines of a given parcel of land.
 This involves record and field research, measurements and computations to set boundary lines in accordance with state law.
 Easement lines and encroachments may also be located in this type of survey.

 To provide construction personnel with directions (by way of staking or other notes) for erecting improvements shown on plans for development, e.g., roads, buildings, and pipelines.